-If you do not have the Package Leaflet or the Alert Card then please ask your doctor to provide them to you before you receive your infusion of TYSABRI.
+If you do not have the Package Leaflet or the Alert Card, then please ask your doctor to provide them to you before you receive your TYSABRI treatment.

-[Patient's name, signature and date of signature, and Doctor's name, signature and date of signature].
+[Patient's name, signature and date of signature, and Doctor's name, signature, and date of signature].